avipreshel/Trigger/README.md

 *Trigger* basicaly enables to implement a simple pub-sub topology across same process or multiple processes running on the same host OS.

+## Why do you need it
+Named events are probably the fastest way to signal that something happened, however, sometime we not only want to signal that something happened, we are also interested to say what.
+Enter Trigger.

 ## Dependencies
 Dotnet 8.0 or later